lngwa/avgWordLength/README.md

-# WordCount
+# In-Mapper AverageLength
-This is a wordcount program that uses Mapper and Reducer classes to demonstrate the functioning of a MapReduce framework.
+using a custom mapper with in-mapper combiner and reducer classes to calculate the average length of words starting with particular letters